 How to get to Guthrie, Oklahoma

 Guthrie is just north of the much larger metropolis of Oklahoma City.
 It is considered one of the northern most suburbs of the greater Oklahoma City area.
 With a population around 10,000, Guthrie, Oklahoma is a quintessential small town.
 From Oklahoma City, you’ll drive north on I35 until you get to Highway 33.
-For those road tripping down historic Route 66, a detour to Guthrie will add just a few minutes to your drive, and it is the perfect place in Oklahoma to stop and spend an afternoon.
+For those road tripping down historic Route 66, a detour to Guthrie will add just a few minutes to your drive, and it is the perfect place in Oklahoma to stop and spend an afternoon, or stay the night for an even more relaxing experience.

 History of Guthrie, Oklahoma